Banner_780x350

 Strategic corporate development

 Over the past years, Swiss Life Asset Managers has constantly grown its business activities organically and inorganically.
-We offer comprehensive services across the full real estate value chain with strong European roots and 25 offices in Europe with over 1,800 real estate professionals.
+We offer comprehensive services across the full real estate value chain with strong local footprints of over 1,900 real estate professionals in 25 offices across Europe.

-• Capabilities: Closed and open-ended real estate funds (listed and non-listed), investment foundations, dedicated mandates and separate accounts, fund of funds, JVs, club deals.
+• Capabilities: Closed and open-ended real estate funds (listed and non-listed), investment foundations, dedicated mandates and separate accounts, JVs, club deals.

-• Sectors: Office, retail, residential, healthcare, hotel/hospitality, student housing, logistics, light industrial and corporate real estate, life sciences.
+• Sectors: Office, retail, residential, healthcare, hotel/hospitality, student housing, logistics, light industrial and corporate real estate, life sciences, data centres and operational real estate.

 • Broad range of investment strategies across the risk/return spectrum with specific focus on well-diversified pan-European core/core-plus or selective value-add capabilities.

-• Thematic and sector-focused investment strategies such as European industrial and logistics, healthcare, hotel and leisure.
+• Thematic and sector-focused investment strategies such as European industrial and logistics, healthcare and hospitality.

 Swiss Life Asset Managers also acts as a partner for co-investments in Europe.